marcus-nordstrom/optimal-solutions-to-accuracy-and-dice/Experiments_L/readme.txt

 and download the Radiologist Annotations/Segmentations (XML) file.

 In our experiments, we use version 3, which at the time of writing is the current version.
-Extract the zip file to Experiments_L/xml.
+Extract the zip file to "Experiments_L/xml".
-Note that we do not need access to the DICOM data in order to run our experiments.
+Note that the DICOM files are not necessary in order to run the experiments.
 ------------------------------------------------------------------------
 3. Python:
 We use Python 3.10.4 which can be found at the following address.